rameshrasaiyan/electron-angularjs/README.md

 # electron-angularjs
-This is a AngularJS integrated with AngularJS
+This is a AngularJS integrated with Electron and Strongloop.